Rías Baixas’ History: From Galicia to the World

 In 1851, a creeping grey illness was affecting vines all over Spain.
 First appearing as grey patches, it quickly spread over entire vineyards, destroying crops and leaving nothing but misery in its wake.
 This was powdery mildew, known as oídium in Spanish.
 Its ideal growing conditions are humid places with gentle temperatures all year round.
 Sound familiar?

 Powdery mildew took hold with a vengeance in Pontevedra province, destroying vines along the Miño River and sending families into years of hunger and misery.
-Although the consequences of this plague were grave, Pontevedra province wasn’t the most affected among the wine-growing areas of Galicia, and little by little the vines began to recover.
+Although the consequences of this plague were grave, Pontevedra wasn’t the most affected among the wine-growing areas of Galicia, and little by little the vines began to recover.
 When sulfur treatments arrived around 1860, it looked like the vines were finally saved and life could get back to normal.

 Or not.
 Another plague, downy mildew or simply mildiu in Spanish, was on the horizon.
 By the time it landed in Galicia in 1885, treatments with Bordeaux mixture—a combination of copper sulfate, lime, and water—were already generalized in most of Spain.
 But this came with new costs for growers, and made the profits from viticulture increasingly scarce.